 where $\alpha=k_F^{-1}$, and

-$\theta_{\alpha}(z)$ is a smoothed step function that goes to the Heaviside $\theta(z)$-function, when $\alpha\to0$.
-It describes the smoothed fronts, moving with the velocity $v$.
+$\theta_{\alpha}(z)$ is a smoothed step function that goes to the Heaviside function $\theta(z)$ when $\alpha \to 0$.
+It describes the smoothed fronts moving with the velocity $v$.

-The integral of $\chi_{\rm cdw}(x,t)$ over $x$ is zero for any time $t$ because of the presence of the second derivative.
-The response function, calculated with the conventional expression (\ref{Lutt_dens}) for $\rho_{\rm cdw}$, differs from Eq.~(\ref{osn}) just in the absence of the second derivative with respect to $x$.
-The integral of this response function is obviously non-zero.
+The integral of $\chi_\mathrm{CDW}(x,t)$ over $x$ is zero for any time $t$ because of the presence of the second derivative.
+The response function, calculated with the conventional expression~\eqref{Lutt_dens} for $\rho_\mathrm{CDW}$, differs from Eq.~\eqref{osn} just in the absence of the second derivative with respect to $x$.
+The integral of this response function is obviously nonzero.

-The response function $\chi_{\rm cdw}(x,t)$ represents the rapid oscillations modulated in the amplitude by the envelope that has the form of the moving wave, as illustrated in Fig.~\ref{Pict2}.
+The response function $\chi_\mathrm{CDW}(x,t)$ represents the rapid oscillations modulated in the amplitude by the envelope that has the form of the moving wave, as illustrated in Fig.~\ref{Pict2}.
 The wave front propagates with the velocity $v$, and the amplitude of the wave diminishes with time as $t^{-2g}$.
 The density oscillations reflect the physical picture of the disturbance in a Luttinger liquid.
 The evolution of the disturbance is determined by two kinds of motion.
 There exist compression waves, caused by forward scattering and described by Eq.~\eqref{smdyn}.
 In addition, the disturbed electrons suffer the backward scattering from the nearest particles, which gives rise to rapid density oscillations.